oracle/terraform-examples/examples/opc/marketplace-bitnami-elk/README.md

 $ ssh-keygen -f ./id_rsa -N '' -q
 ```

-or set the `ssh_public_key_file` and `ssh_private_key_file` variables to the location of desired the ssh key files in the `terraform.tfvars`
+or set the `ssh_public_key_file` and `ssh_private_key_file` variables in the `terraform.tfvars` file to the location of the ssh key files to use

 Create the ELK Instance
 -----------------------

-Test the Terraform configuration and review provisioning plan
+Test the Terraform configuration and review the provisioning plan

 ```
 $ terraform plan
 ```

-Apply the configuration to create the ELK stack instance run
+Apply the configuration to create the ELK stack instance

 ```
 $ terraform apply